SatwikRaoB/AI-NPC-Interactions-with-LLMs/README.md

 The tone of each user input (e.g., polite, rude, or neutral) is detected using the sentiment classifier.
 This tone, along with the cumulative sentiment score, dynamically shapes the prompt sent to a local LLaMA server running Amarath's language model.
 The script's main loop handles user input, applies sentiment analysis, generates a tailored prompt, and prints Amarath's response.
 The experience continues until the user types \"exit.\"

-![A diagram of a product AI-generated content may be incorrect.]

-**Figure 2.
-Flow chart for Sentiment Analysis Experiment**

 ## 3. Basic RAG Memory

 The Basic RAG Memory experiment implements a Retrieval-Augmented Generation system to store and retrieve NPC context, ensuring factual consistency in conversations.
 A Python script sets up a ChromaDB persistent client, creating a collection named npc_facts with a cosine similarity metric.
 Contextual facts, such as NPC background or prior interactions, are embedded using the all-MiniLM-L6-v2 model, producing 384-dimensional vectors, and stored in ChromaDB with metadata like context.
 The script defines a retrieval function that embeds user queries with the same model, queries the database for the top five relevant facts using collection.query, and passes retrieved facts to a local LLaMA 3.2 3B Instruct model, hosted as described in the Zorro experiment.
 The LLaMA model generates responses grounded in the retrieved context, ensuring consistency.
 The script runs interactively, accepting user queries, retrieving relevant facts, and displaying NPC responses.

-![A diagram of a software process AI-generated content may be incorrect.]

-**Figure 3.
-Flow chart for Basic RAG Memory Approach**

 ## 4. News Discussion

 The News Discussion experiment enables agents to discuss web-scraped news articles, with a LLaMA-based agent sharing content and conversing with a GPT-4o-mini-based agent.
 A Python script uses Playwright to navigate to the WKTV website, extract news article titles and summaries, and save them to articles.txt.
 The script parses articles.txt to 'n' number of articles and embeds their summaries using all-MiniLM-L6-v2 for storage in a ChromaDB collection, as in the RAG Memory experiment.
 The LLaMA 3.2 3B Instruct server is started, and a main agent retrieves an article summary from ChromaDB, sending it to the LLaMA server for a personality-driven response.
 This response is relayed to the GPT-4o-mini agent via the OpenAI API, configured with an API key in a .env file, using the ChatGPT Playground interface.
 The GPT-4o-mini agent generates a reply, and the conversation continues for a predefined number of turns, with logs saved to a file.
 The script executes the dialogue loop, displaying agent interactions in the console.

-![A diagram of a diagram AI-generated content may be incorrect.]

-**Figure 4.
-Flow chart for News Discussion Experiment**

 ## 5. Story Mode